I love incremental papers

 - the authors acknowledge previous work.

-Most methods don't work.
-More precisely, most methods don't reproduce under non-identical conditions, especially non-incremental ones.
+Most papers pass 1. but fail at 2.; more precisely, most methods don't reproduce under non-identical conditions, especially non-incremental ones.

 If a method doesn't have to reproduce, coming up with vastly novel, non-incremental ones is easy.
-We can sit down and come up with 100 exotic ideas in an afternoon (or ask an LLM to one-shot them) because the space of things that don't work is infinitely larger than the space of ideas that do work.
+We can sit down and come up with 100 exotic ideas in an afternoon because the space of things that don't work is infinitely large.

 Bad incremental ideas are also easy to generate.
 But bad incremental work is at least grounded in components we understand, making it faster to diagnose and discard.
-Bad novel work can waste years of follow-up effort before the community realizes it doesn't reproduce.
-Those ideas don't promote progress, they harm it because they waste everyone's time working with/on them.
+Bad novel work can waste a lot of follow-up effort before we realize it's a dead end.
+As such, it harm progress because it wastes everyone's time.

 During my PhD, this frustrated me so much that I decided to write a paper about training methods that (mostly) don't work: No Train No Gain.
-While writing this paper was fun and satisfying, it was also easy to do because, again, most methods don't work.
+While writing this paper was fun and satisfying, it was also easy to do because, again, most methods don't survive combat with real workloads.

 Can we go further and argue that the breakthroughs that did work were often incremental?